-NIRU control the simplified OPR authorisations for repair and non commercial authorisations which are for personal use or for close members of your family (non commercial) or for when OPR is only needed occasionally.
+NIRU control the Authorisation by Declaration OPR authorisations for repair and non commercial authorisations which are for personal use or for close members of your family (non commercial) or for when OPR is only needed occasionally.

-NIRU control simplified OPR by carrying out projects and percentage checks on entries to ensure compliance with the conditions of this relief.
+NIRU control Authorisation by Declaration OPR by carrying out projects and percentage checks on entries to ensure compliance with the conditions of this relief.

-Eligible goods are highlighted in Notice 770 and relief is only available for end-use operations carried out in the UK.
+Eligible goods are highlighted in Notice 3001: customs special procedures for the Union Customs Code and relief is only available for end-use operations carried out in the UK.

 The entry is made using the appropriate Customs Procedure Code.

 End-Use Relief may be applied for at the time of import by completing a C88.
 You may only use the Authorisation by Declaration end-use system if you import goods on an occasional basis.